 Fine motor skills and soft skills like patience are important character traits to be a successful trimmer.
 Fine motor skills allow scissors to cut with accuracy and efficiency, and soft skills like patience, determination, and passion for the cannabis plant are important to retain a position as a trimmer.

-What important advice would you give cannabis trimmers?
+What important advice would you give cannabis trimmers for harvest season?

 Understanding the fundamentals of the plant and how to trim according to the strain is very important.
 Having a sense of pride and passion for being a trimmer is also important as that passion helps one gain strong momentum and rhythm to trim at a quick pace.